 8. Alamere Falls

-Backcountry camping is available but you must make reservations well in advance.
-Alternately, you can find a cabin or cool treetop glass house close to the park.
+No fees for parking or visiting Point Reyes National Seashore.
+Backcountry camping is available, but you must make reservations well in advance.
+Alternatively, you can find a cabin or treetop glass house close to the park.

 See Related: Best Rental Cars That You Can Take Out of State